 What's happening at Andover's Orton-Gillingham Reading Center located on Main Street?

-We are Merrimack Valley's foremost Orton-Gillingham certified practitioners for dyslexia and reading differences.
+Since 2008, we have been Merrimack Valley's foremost Orton-Gillingham certified practitioners for dyslexia and reading differences.
 Our team of O-G certified practitioners have also raised children with dyslexia, processing and executive function differences; with our first-hand understanding of your child's need very well.
 To inquire into our availability, please contact us by email with details about your child and your location, and we'll respond as quickly as possible.
 Please contact our center by sending an email.
 Click here!

 As members of the International Dyslexia Association IDA , and the accredited International Multisensory Structured Language Education Council IMSLEC , we are compassionate Certified Orton-Gillingham (O-G) Therapeutic professionals.
 Our reading center is designed to be a welcoming and positive learning environment.
 Working one-on-one, we follow the strict Orton-Gillingham procedures, protocols, and Scope and Sequence.
 Orton-Gillingham depends upon a highly structured and systematic approach.